-- (1) This Summary of Share Classes should not be relied upon as a substitute for reading the Prospectus. - (2) ACC = accumulating share class / D = distributing share class. - (3) The management fee actually payable will be disclosed in the respective annual or semi-annual report. - (4) Class DA, DAH, DAP, DAHP, DB, DBH, DBP and DBHP Shares may only be acquired by institutional investors within the meaning of Article 174(2)(c) of the Law of 17 December 2010 who a) have entered into a written agreement (e.g. a fund access agreement or a cooperation agreement, but excluding asset management and investment advisory agreement) with a UBS Group entity for the explicit purpose of investment in the DA/DB share class of the assets, or (b) have entered into a written asset management agreement with a UBS Group entity belonging to the Asset Management Division, or (c) have entered into a written asset management agreement with a UBS Group entity provided that such entity has delegated asset management to a UBS Group entity belonging to the Asset Management Division. - (5) Class DA, DAH, DB and DBH Shares are not subject to a management fee but only to a management service fee, payable by the Company to the Management Company covering all fees and expenses as described in Chapter 9, "Expenses and Taxes", of not more than 0.35% p.a..
+- (1) This Summary of Share Classes should not be relied upon as a substitute for reading the Prospectus. - (2) ACC = accumulating share class / D = distributing share class. - (3) The management fee actually payable will be disclosed in the respective annual or semi-annual report. - (4) Class "DA", "DBH" and "DBS" Shares may only be acquired by institutional investors within the meaning of Article 174(2)(c) of the Law of 17 December 2010 who a) have entered into a written agreement (e.g. a fund access agreement or a cooperation agreement, but excluding asset management and investment advisory agreement) with a UBS Group entity for the explicit purpose of investment in the DA/DB share class of the assets, or (b) have entered into a written asset management agreement with a UBS Group entity belonging to the Asset Management Division, or (c) have entered into a written asset management agreement with a UBS Group entity provided that such entity has delegated asset management to a UBS Group entity belonging to the Asset Management Division, or (d) in relation Credit Suisse (Lux) Cat Bond Fund, have entered into a written agreement (e.g. a fund access agreement or a cooperation agreement, investment management agreement or similar) with the Investment Manager of Credit Suisse (Lux) Cat Bond Fund. - (5) Class "DA", "DAH", "DB" and "DBH" Shares are not subject to a management fee but only to a management service fee, payable by the Company to the Management Company covering all fees and expenses as described in Chapter 9, "Expenses and Taxes", of not more than 0.35% p.a. - Additional fees will be charged directly to the investor, upon the conditions of the separate agreement entered into between the investor and the relevant UBS group entity, respectively the Investment Manager of Credit Suisse (Lux) Cat Bond Fund. - (6) Class "DBS" Shares is not subject to a management fee but only to a management service fee, payable by the Company to the Management Company covering all fees and expenses as described in Chapter 9, "Expenses and Taxes", of not more than 0.35% p.a., and a fee, payable to the Investment Manager, covering the equity research services rendered by the subadvisors.